robparrott/gitops-example/README.md

 # Overview

-An example setup for starting gitOps using ArgoCD (https://argocd.io/) on Kubernetes (http://k8s.io/).
+An example setup for starting gitOps using ArgoCD (https://argocd.io/) on Kubernetes (http://k8s.io/) running in AWS on EKS.

+This example, coupled with its companion repository https://github.com/robparrott/k8s-gitops, provide an reference of how to establish a GitOps pattern for deploying applications to Kubernetes from a known state captured fully declaratively as infrastructure as code.
+Changes to the subscribed-to repositories in this model are pushed automatically to one or more

 # Prerequisites

+Besides a basic understanding of DevOps patterns, and some enthusiasm and curiousity, you'll need:

-Suitable rights to create resources
+* Suitable rights to create resources in AWS.
+* Local installation of the eksctl tool (https://eksctl.io/)
+* Local installation of the kubernetes clients (kubectl, kubeconfig)
+* Git

 # Infrastructure